-Proposal 1: To elect two directors to serve as Class I directors for a three-year term to expire at the 2023 annual meeting of stockholders.
+Proposal 1: To elect two directors to serve as Class II directors for a three-year term to expire at the 2024 annual meeting of stockholders.

-Proposal 2: To consider and vote upon the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2020.
+Proposal 2: To consider and vote upon the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.